software-students-fall2024/1-specification-this-team/README.md

 2. As a potential pet owner, I want to browse photos and stories of other people's pets so that I can learn from their experiences and find out my favorite type of pet.<br>
 3. As a potential pet owner, I want to find trustworthy breeders so that I can avoid fraud and ensure that I’m getting a healthy pet.<br>
 4. As a potential pet owner, I want to connect with reputable pet stores so that I can easily purchase pet supplies and services without worrying about scams.<br>
+5. As a pet lover, I want to find a place with pet sharing moments so that I can enjoy the joy of "vitual pet cudding".<br>
+6. As a pet lover, I want to communicate with real pet owner so that I can learn about the important things to consider when actually owning a pet.<br>
+7. As a pet lover, I want to find like-minded friends on this platform so that I can build long-lasting friendships.<br>
+8. As a pet lover, I want to find people in similar situations to break down my concerns about owning a pet so that I can have a pet of my own.<br>

 ## Activity Diagrams